MyCodeIsAmazing/ydb/ydb/docs/en/core/security/audit-log.md

 - Pretty-JSON

-    Below is the same audit log entry in a more human-readable format:
+    The same audit log entry formatted for readability:

     ```json
     {